 YouTube videos have blown up in the last few years.
 You can easily get lost in watching hours and hours of random stuff if you’re not careful!
-There’s an audience for almost anything on YouTube, whether it’s pure entertainment or really helpful instructional videos.
+There’s an audience for almost anything on YouTube, whether it’s pure entertainment, motivational videos, or really helpful instructional videos.

 Regardless of what YouTube videos you want to make, one of the most important steps is to just start making them.
 Your phone camera should work just fine if you want, so hit record and go!

 If you want to actually grow your channel and eventually make money with it, the following strategies will be able to help you get there sooner than later.

 Pick A Topic

 The most important step (besides just starting) toward making solid YouTube videos is picking a topic.
 It might be tempting to start a channel with no prior experience in something.